jporeilly/Ansible/Labs/03 Error Handling & Debugging/01 Error Handling/error.md

     tasks:
       - command: "ls /homee"  # spelling mistake will generate error and stop playbook.
         register: home_out
-        ignore_errors: no     # change the value.
-If "yes" then will ignore error and execute the other tasks.
+        ignore_errors: false     # change the value.
+If "true" then will ignore error and execute the other tasks.
       - debug: var=home_out
       - command: "ls /tmp"
         register: tmp_out